Conveyancing - First time buyer - Moving home - Buying a home

 The role of conveyancers and solicitors in property transactions

 Your conveyancer will manage important parts of the process.
-They will do property searches, write and check contracts, handle mortgage paperwork, and manage the transfer of money, and deal with the legal details to ensure your property purchase goes smoothly and on time.
+They will do property searches, write and check contracts, handle mortgage paperwork, manage the transfer of money, and deal with the legal details to ensure your property purchase goes smoothly and on time.
 They will also communicate with others involved, like the seller’s solicitor, your mortgage lender, and estate agents.

 Start your conveyancing journey